Seeing Is Believing

 Thomas fell on his knees and answered Jesus, "My Lord and my God!"

-Jesus said to him, "Because you have seen me, you have believed; blessed are those who have not seen and yet have believed."
+Jesus said to him, "Because you have seen me, you have believed (Pause.); blessed are those who have not seen and yet have believed (Pause.)."

 You and I have never seen Jesus with our own eyes.
-The question is, will we be a doubter, or will we be one of those who
+The question is, will we be one of those who is blessed because we believe (Pause.), even though we have not seen?

-Dear Father, help us to believe in our heart those truths we find in your Holy Word, even though we have not seen them with
+Dear God, help us to believe in our heart the truths we find in Your Holy Word, even though we have not seen them with our own eyes.
+In Jesus' name, amen.